goatandsheep/Keyculate/README.md

 This project is my first project in C#.
 I've also never worked with a layout before, so this project is meant to be a simple project to introduce myself to the language and also to work as a tool to help me do tutorials in a Microsoft Word plugin, called MathType.
 You can see all my notes are done in MathType on my webpage: https://sites.google.com/site/macengfifteen/

+> **Warning**: This project has been abandoned.
+I struggled with figuring out global key presses in C# and found an [alternative program](http://osherove.com/blog/2007/5/29/key-jedi-103-renamed-from-shortwatcher.html) that serves the same purpose